 Con: the MGC must ensure that all Stream endpoints, related to the RTP topology, must be configured for the same topology.
 Thus, any invalid signalling combination must rejected by an error code by the MG.

-Scope (semantic) of RTP topology property: could be just limited on dedicated RTCP services (see cl.
-8.3), instead of “all”?

 Dynamic of RTP topology property value: there appears the question whether the RTP topology is a static characteristic over the lifetime of a Stream, or whether the RTP topology could even dynamically change?
 Some possible use cases:

 Scenario 5.1: a Context is created with Terminations T1 (RTP) and T2 (Phy).
 T1 is thus in PP topology.
 Later on T2 is replaced (by SUBtract and MODify) by T3 (RTP), and T1 and T3 should now be connected in TR topology. => Transient RTP topology of T1 (PP -> TR).